syncfusion-content/xamarin-docs/Xamarin/Pdf-Viewer/Working-with-PDF-AcroForms.md

 {% tabs %}
 {% highlight c# %}

-// Take the Checkbox form field from the `FormFields` collection. if (pdfViewerControl.FormFields.Where(x => x.Name == "newsletter") is CheckBoxFormField checkBox) {
+if (pdfViewerControl.FormFields.Where(x => x.Name == "newsletter") is CheckBoxFormField checkBox)
+{
 // Mark the checkbox as checked.